BryanDollery/simple-logging/readme.md

 log.setCtx("my context");
 ```

-Which will add a `ctx` property to all logging messages from that point forward.
+Which will set the `ctx` property to all logging messages from that point forward.
 I find this is helpful if set to a uuid once per application, as it then helps keep track of which instance of an application is logging (very useful for k8s).

-### Errors
-When logging an error, it's a good idea to pass a `cause` property.
-This will be treated well, I promise.
+By default, the context (`ctx`) is set to the environment variable HOSTNAME, if it exists, or the process id.
+The HOSTNAME thing is because this lib was created for use in applications running in kubernetes and sometimes its really helpful to know which pod is writing the logs.
+There are other ways of knowing the same thing, but our team have found this to be quite useful information to have available at a glance when logs have been aggregated.

+# Log Levels
+The log object pays attention to an environment varialbe called `LOG_LEVEL` and behaves as expected.
+This defaults to 'DEBUG' and accepts the values: `DEBUG`, `INFO`, `WARN` and `ERROR` in that order.

 ---
 # Notes: